 Bias: A preformed negative opinion or attitude toward a group of persons based on their actual or perceived race, gender, gender identity, religion, disability, sexual orientation, ethnicity or national origin.

-- \ Denotes statistics not required by law
+Denotes statistics not required by law

-- + Denotes Referrals
++ Denotes Referrals

-- \\ Denotes Arrests for drug/liquor law violations
+Denotes Arrests for drug/liquor law violations

-There were no reported hate crimes for calendar years 2018, 2019 and 2021
+There were no reported hate crimes for calendar years 2019, 2021 and 2022

-2020: There was a Simple Assault reported to the Campus Safety department involving off campus persons that were taking part in a public event in the College Union building.
-The Klamath Falls police were informed and arrived on campus to take the lead investigating the incident.
+2020: There was a Simple Assault reported to the Campus Safety department involving off campus persons that were taking part in a public event within the College Union building.
+The Klamath Falls police were informed and arrived on campus to take the lead investigating this incident.